CredentialEngine/Import_From_Registry/README.md

 https://visualstudio.microsoft.com/vs/community/

 ## Updates
+### April 05 2022
+Uploaded a new release to the /release folder with a new database backup.

 ### December 03 2021
 New: Compiled releases of the import will be added to a Release folder.
 - This process will simplify getting started